-Asia is home to millions of people who are entrenched in generations of poverty.
+Asia and Africa are home to millions of people who are entrenched in generations of poverty.
 Many families live hand to mouth, which leaves few opportunities for them to improve their financial situation or offer their children any other future.

-It is among precious people like these that GFA-supported workers are ministering.
+It is among precious people like these that GFA workers are ministering.
 Through your gift from GFA’s Christmas Gift Catalogue, the outcast, poor and rejected are receiving practical assistance and a demonstration of God’s deep love.
-A simple poverty-alleviating gift can enable a family to rise out of the trenches of destitution and hopelessness—just like it did for Tavleen.
+A simple poverty-alleviating gift can enable a family to rise out of the trenches of destitution and hopelessness—just like it did for Taden.

 Taden’s father died when he was just a small boy.
 His death not only created a hole in their family unit, but it plunged them into a state of financial crisis.
 Young Taden and his mother cultivated the land they owned, leaving the boy with no opportunity to go to school.
 Their survival was dependent on his toil—his situation mirrored that of more than 200 million children worldwide who are involved in labor.1 Much of Taden’s childhood consisted of trying to make ends meet, but he came up dry.
 Sometimes crops didn’t produce enough, and this caused one financial tragedy after another.

 When Taden grew older, he married, and he and his wife were blessed with two children.
 Taden continued to labor in fields around his village with barely anything to show for his backbreaking work.
 It was as if all his efforts were one single drop in the midst of a vast ocean of needs and wants.

 Though Taden was doing all he could, working multiple jobs, he felt helpless to provide for his family and mother.
 He never gained ground on their desperate poverty.
 He was then faced with a difficult decision: Stay in their village and watch his family starve, or deprive his children of education and a stable home to keep them alive.